Why operations must help shape the systems they will use every day

 UAT does not happen once and ends.
 It continues as fixes, updates, and new developments are released.
 Each change requires retesting to confirm that issues are resolved and that new functionality works in real operating conditions.

-This cycle of testing, feedback, and refinement protects the hotel from discovering problems after go-live, when guests are already experiencing the impact.
+This testing cycle involves collecting feedback.
+The feedback leads to refinement.
+These steps protect the hotel from discovering problems after go-live.
+This prevention occurs when guests are already experiencing the impact.

 A ZOGO Example: When Operations Drive UAT

-During the development of a global brand loyalty program, guest points and tier status needed to flow accurately across multiple platforms: the website, central reservations, the profile management system, and finally, each hotel’s PMS.
-It was essential that every property had real-time access to up-to-date loyalty information so guests could redeem benefits during booking or at check-in.
+During the development of a global brand loyalty program, guest points needed to flow accurately across multiple platforms.
+Tier status also needed to be accurate.
+This included the website, central reservations, the profile management system, and finally, each hotel’s PMS.
+Each property needed real-time access to up-to-date loyalty information.
+This ensured guests redeem benefits during booking.
+It also allowed for redemption’s at check-in.

 ZOGO approached the project from the user and operational perspectives.
-We worked with frontline and reservations teams to define required outputs, identify gaps between existing functionality and brand requirements, and prioritize development needs and timelines.
+We collaborated with frontline and reservations teams.
+Together, we defined required outputs.
+We also identified gaps between existing functionality and brand requirements.
+Additionally, we prioritized development needs and timelines.
 Structured User Acceptance Testing followed, validating data flow, redemption processes, and usability in real booking and arrival scenarios.

-Because testing reflected real operational use, the program launched with consistent adoption across properties and minimal disruption to the guest experience.
+Testing reflected real operational use.
+The program launched with consistent adoption across properties.
+There was minimal disruption to the guest experience.
 The technology succeeded because operations helped shape and test it.

 Bringing It All Together